BalliuLab/balliulab.github.io/_pages/cv.md

 ### Cuining (Choo) Liu, Rotation PhD student, Bioinformatics
 [Choo](https://github.com/chooliu) is a Bioinformatics Ph.D. student at UCLA working on methods for allele-specific expression and chromatin accessibility in single-cell RNA-Seq.

+### Tim Lindsey, Rotation PhD student, Bioinformatics
+[Tim](https://www.linkedin.com/in/timothy-d-lindsey) is a Bioinformatics Ph.D. student at UCLA working on methods for dynamic cis eQTL mapping.

 ### Feiyang Huang, Master student, Biostatistics
 [Feiyang](https://www.linkedin.com/in/feiyang-huang-b6a006261) is a master's student in Biostatistics at UCLA.
 She's deeply passionate about the intricate application of statistical models in genetic studies and exploring genetic data.